mongodb/docs/source/includes/snippets/global-roles.rst

    Global Roles
    ++++++++++++

-   Global roles have all the same privileges as the equivalent Group roles, except that they have these privileges for all groups.
+   Global roles have all the same privileges as the equivalent Project roles, except that they have these privileges for all projects.
 They also have some additional privileges as noted below.

    .. _global-read-only-role: